A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the China Scholarship Council (No. 202204910113), and by the State Secretariat for Education, Research and Innovation in Switzerland for participation in the European Commission's Horizon Europe Program through the INTELLIMAN project (\url{https://intelliman-project.eu/}, HORIZON-CL4-Digital-Emerging Grant 101070136) and the SESTOSENSO project (\url{http://sestosenso.eu/}, HORIZON-CL4-Digital-Emerging Grant 101070310).
+This work was supported by the China Scholarship Council (No.202204910113), by the Swiss National Science Foundation (HORACE project), and by the State Secretariat for Education, Research and Innovation in Switzerland for participation in the European Commission's Horizon Europe Program with the INTELLIMAN project (HORIZON-CL4-Digital-Emerging Grant 101070136) and the SESTOSENSO project (HORIZON-CL4-Digital-Emerging Grant 101070310).
+We also thank Dr James Hermus for insightful discussions and helpful suggestions.